New Mexico Daybook - KVIA

 ——————–

-Tuesday, Apr.
-21 11:30 AM Albuquerque Mayor Keller hosts coronavirus media briefing – Albuquerque Mayor Tim Keller hosts media briefing on the local coronavirus response, highlighting ways to access healthy local food during the coronavirus pandemic, with Cultural Services Director Shelle Sanchez, Railyard Farmers Market Executive Director Alaska Piper, and Downtown Growers Market Co-Manager Danielle Schlobohm
+Wednesday, Apr.
+22 11:30 AM Albuquerque Mayor Keller hosts coronavirus media briefing – Albuquerque Mayor Tim Keller hosts media briefing to give a public health update and sign into law the Coronavirus Community Support and Recovery Fund

 Location: Mayor’s Office, 1 Civic Plaza, Albuquerque, NM